datadesk/django-for-data-analysis-nicar-2016/README.md

 regions[region]['gt_year'] = qs.filter(more_than_one_year=True).count()
 ```

-Now lets add a few of our own things into the view.
+Now let's add a few of our own things into the view.
 We have complaints over a year, but where are the response times breaking down?
 Let's also find complaints older than 30, 90 and 180 days.
 Go ahead and type or copy/paste this under the above line of code.
 Remember to indent properly!
 (You should be about three indentation levels over.)

 ```python
 # Also grab counts of the number of complaints greater than 30, 90 and 180 days